TencentBlueKing/blueking-paas/apiserver/paasng/support-files/apigw/api_doc/en/deploy_with_module.md

 | version_name   | string         | Yes      | Branch or tag name |
 | version_type   | string         | Yes      | For svn, supports passing trunk / tag; for git, supports passing branch |

+Make sure that revision, version_name, and version_type can be found in the corresponding repository.

 ### Request Example